Poodles are very intelligent and easy to train. In fact, it is more a process

 to your pooch and allow him to go outside.
 (You should not reward your pooch with

-enough.
-In adding, your pooch will then associate treats with ringing the bell
+reward enough.
+In adding, your pooch will then associate treats with

 rather than going outside) Do this each time your pooch is to go outside.